 However, I think that as you’re working on your own effects to change, if you’ve written a lot of notes whilst working through this, then you could benefit from writing a summary of what you’ve said as well.
 It’ll help focus what you’ve written in a more compact format, whilst allowing you to have another chance of examining what you wrote while you write your summary.
 So be sure to reflect on what you’re summarising when you do your summaries.

 An effective way of promoting the changes you want to make is to apply SMART goals to them, so you can create a realistic set of steps you can take to achieve your aims.
 To find out more about SMART goals, click here or if you’re already familiar with SMART goals, then you can click here to get my free printable worksheet.

-Well, that’s if for adapting motivational interviewing into a form of self-help, let me know what you think about it in the comments section.
+Well, that’s it for adapting motivational interviewing into a form of self-help, let me know what you think about it in the comments section.

 As always, leave your feedback in the comments section below.
-Also, feel free to share your experiences with motivational interviewing and/or changing the comments section below as well.
+Also, feel free to share your experiences with motivational interviewing and/or change the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
 Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,